-This Czech food brings back fond memories of childhood.
-Potato šišky dish topped with sweet fried breadcrumbs belongs to the typical comfort food that Bohemian grannies made for their grandchildren.
+This Czech dish brings back fond childhood memories.
+Potato Šišky, topped with sweet fried breadcrumbs, is a classic comfort food that Bohemian grandmothers often made for their grandchildren.

 ➜ What are šišky?